bens4lsu/theskinny-publish/Content/blog2/long-island-happy-times.md

 ---
 title: Long Island Happy Times
 date: 2023-05-31 14:40
 description:  As I mentioned when we last gathered, there are lots of reasons to spend time on Long Island, Bahamas.
-If you drive the main road all the way up to the northernmost point of the island, you'll get to a monument that recognizes both Christopher Columbus, for landing there first, and the indigenous people who would soon be extinct, due in no small part to European genocide.
-That's not the fun part, although the views are fantastic.
+There were at least two things that I'll remember about that island forever, and a funny story to go with them.
+Here's a post about sailing in 2021 that isn't all disasters.

 id: 2333
 ---